Site Rules

 - System should be self-reinforcing/defending

-- Minimize overhead; vault should maintain itself wherever possible
+- Minimize uneeded maintence; vault should maintain itself wherever possible

 4. Reviews and Automation